thousandbrainsproject/tbp.monty/rfcs/0000_project_typing_guidelines.md

 rads_to_degrees(270.0)
 ```

-Another example would be to codify the order of a quaternion (since there is disagreement between libraries whether to use WXYZ or XYZW) and then check usages (see the example in [the previous section](#structural-typing-should-not-be-used-when-possible)).
+Another example would be to codify the order of a quaternion (since there is disagreement between libraries whether to use WXYZ or XYZW) and then check usages (see the quaternion example in [the section on structural typing](#structural-typing-should-not-be-used-when-possible)).

 Newtypes should be used when **no additional functionality** beyond the underlying type is needed, but metadata about the type needs to be tracked.
 An example of this would be unsafe and safe strings in a web application.
 They shouldn’t be confused because they can lead to security vulnerabilities, but with newtypes we can help the author to think about which is being used.